EzaroualiOumaima/RecipeProjectExpress-/README.md

 # Running the Application

 1-Start the Express server:
- `node index.js`
+ `nodemon index.js`
- The server will run on http://localhost:3008  by default.
+ The server will run on http://localhost:4000 by default.

-2-Use your preferred API testing tool (e.g., Postman, Insomnia) or a web browser to interact with the API.
+2-Use your preferred API testing tool like postman or a web browser to interact with the API.

 # API Endpoints

 GET /all: Retrieve all recipes.

-POST /add: Add a new recipe.
+POST /create: Create a new recipe.
 Send a JSON object with the recipe details in the request body.

 PUT /update/:id: Update a recipe by ID.
 Provide the recipe ID in the URL and send the updated details in the request body.